cschneid/sinatra-book/book/Routes.markdown

 The PUT and DELETE methods
 --------------------------

 Since browsers don't natively support the PUT and DELETE methods, a hacky workaround has been adopted by the web community.
+There are two steps to using this workaround with Sinatra:

-Simply add a hidden element with the name "\_method" and the value equal to the HTTP method you want to use.
+First, add a hidden element in your form with the name "\_method" and the value equal to the HTTP method you want to use.
 The form itself is sent as a POST, but Sinatra will interpret it as the desired method.
 For example:

     <form method="post" action="/destroy_it">
       <input type="hidden" name="_method" value="delete" />
       <div><button type="submit">Destroy it</button></div>
     </form>

+Then, add `use Rack::MethodOverride` to your app, like so:

+    require 'sinatra'

+    use Rack::MethodOverride

+    delete '/destroy_it' do
+      # destroy it
+    end

+Or, if you are subclassing Sinatra::Base, do it like this:

+    require 'sinatra/base'

+    class MyApp < Sinatra::Base
+      use Rack::MethodOverride

+      delete '/destroy_it' do
+        # destroy it
+      end
+    end

 When you want to use PUT or DELETE from a client that does support them (like Curl, or ActiveResource), just go ahead and use them as you normally would, and ignore the `_method` advice above.
 That is only for hacking in support for browsers.

 How routes are looked up
 ------------------------